Back to Home

 $3,200,000

-Based on industry standard multiple of 0.8x applied to your average annual revenue.
+Based on a standard multiple of 0.8x applied to your average annual revenue.

-Why This Matters: This method values your sales regardless of profits.
-Common for fast-growing businesses where revenue signals future potential.
+Why it matters: Values sales independently of profits.
+Common for high-growth companies where revenue signals future potential.

 DCF Method